pivotal-cf/pcf-release-notes/p1-v1.7/runtime_rn_1_7.md

 ### Experimental Feature: Diego Tasks

-Please see [this document](http://v3-apidocs.cloudfoundry.org) for more information.
+Please see [this document](http://v3-apidocs.cloudfoundry.org) for more information about running one-off tasks in Cloud Foundry.

 ### AWS Cloudformation Script Update